redpandaredpanda/wp-calypso/client/components/info-popover/README.md

 #### `ignoreContext`

-The `ignoreContext` lets you specify an Component that you want the when click on to be ignored.
+The `ignoreContext` lets you specify an component that you want the when click on to be ignored.
-In most cases this is not needed but if you want to also have a label that can trigger the toggle the opening and closing of the InfoPopover then passing in the label as a reference works.
+In most cases this is not needed but if you want to also have a label that can trigger the opening and closing of the InfoPopover then you need to pass in the label component as a reference.

 ### Basic `InfoPopover` Usage